coreyman11/Ideas-to-build-on-Solana/README.md

 # Hackathon Ideas

-- Build a Moonpay type app for Solana?
+- Build a Moonpay type app for Solana

+- Local Stablecoins

+-Some sort of Arbirtage bot?